shefaliemmanuel/cirdles.github.com/about/news/_posts/2014-05-27-replacement-for-isoplot.markdown

 The College of Charleston Undergraduate Research Program and the Computer Science Department have provided seed money to get Topsoil up and running as an open source community project.

-Please visit [https://github.com/CIRDLES/topsoil](https://github.com/CIRDLES/topsoil) and read the instructions and wiki, then download the latest release.
+Please visit <a href="https://github.com/CIRDLES/topsoil" target="_blank">https://github.com/CIRDLES/topsoil</a> and read the instructions and wiki, then download the latest release.

-If you want to contribute ideas, join GitHub and send your user name to [Jim Bowring](mailto:bowringj@cofc.edu) and we will include you in the team.
+If you want to contribute ideas, join GitHub and send your user name to <a href="mailto:bowringj@cofc.edu">Jim Bowring</a> and we will include you in the team.

 Be sure to explore the GitHub tutorials.